 Compulsive overeating is a type of behavioural addiction meaning that someone can become preoccupied with a behaviour (such as eating, or gambling, or shopping) that triggers intense pleasure.
 People with food addictions lose control over their eating behaviour and find themselves spending excessive amounts of time involved with food and overeating, or anticipating the emotional effects of compulsive overeating.

-Sp please contact me now for a FREE initial consultation to discuss how I can help you.
+Call me to discuss how I can help you.